jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 This code assumes throughout that there is a minimum width on all subviews of 128 pixels and no maximum width.
 I should also note that the subviews don't always shrink or grow equally, but they don't with Apple's default implementation as well.
 I'd be curious if anyone has any ideas how to keep the resize equally distributed (over the course of a drag, of course, since it can never be equal between all views on a single step when the view widths are constrained to integer pixel values).

-No promises as to performance, but it resizes smoothly on my General/PowerBook G4 1.33 General/GHz.
+No promises as to performance, but it resizes smoothly on my PowerBook G4 1.33 GHz.
 Further optimizations from the community would be appreciated.
 Hope someone finds this helpful.

--- General/DanielToddCurrie, 2004-X-18
+-- DanielToddCurrie, 2004-X-18

 ----